sacarlson/OpenCart_stellar_plugin/readme.md

 * When the store recieves the above from they buyers wallet, it can now verify the escrow_holding_publicId account has the needed funding for the purchase and verifies the b64_timed_env transaction will be valid with payment as expected. if funding is seen correct, it can update the customers transaction status to processing and starts shipment procedures.

-* After the customer receives his package and is satisfied with the product or service, he/she has the option to send the store a transaction to merge the escrow account with the stores general account and optionaly a secound opp that returns the XLM funds back to the buyer that steup the transaction and maybe some part sent as a fee to the escrow service.
+* When the escrow expires the b64_tx that the customer sent the store becomes valid.
+The store processing software auto detects this event and send the stored transaction onto the stellar network that moves the asset from the locked escrow account into the store public payment address.
+The same transaction also returns the remaining XLM funds back to the customer that created the escrow account and removes the escrow account from the stellar net.

-* When the store recieves the above transaction it can add it's signature to the transaction and retreave the escrow funds.

-* In the event the Customer fails to send the store the release funds transaction, the store can then use the 3rd party transaction after it becomes valid to retrieave the escrow funds.

-* On the event that the customer is not happy with the product service and the store fails to send a refund transaction, the 3rd party can step in and send a transaction to release the funds back to the customer or to the store depending on how it see's it.
+* In the event that the customer is not happy with the product service and the store fails to send a refund transaction, the 3rd party can step in and send a transaction to release the funds back to the customer or to the store depending on how the 3rd party escrow agent see's it.

-* At this point I had planed to use standard restclient protocol to perform the above.
-But if times to setup accounts is too slow we may end up with restclient timeouts.
-So if that ends up being the case we may need to move to websocket protocol.
-Websocket may be better from the start, I'm not really sure.
-It's not really any more difficult to setup so we can even try to support both as I did in mss-server of different port addresses.

 * We now have working code for the above V3.0 in this release with my_wallet web app presently being the only wallet that supports escrow V3.0 at this time.